clemrouxx/markdown-preprint/example/example.md

 ## New features

 Here is a list of new features allowed by this syntax :
 - References !
 For this, just surround your label with \*\* !
 For example, see Figure **fig:ducks**.
 (NB : For this to work, your label must include ":".
-If it doesn't, add one in front of the label in your reference).
+If it doesn't, add one in front of the label in your reference, like in the proof of Theorem **:main-theorem**).
 - Labeled equations !
 See for example equation **eq:coffee**.$$\hat{H}_{\text{int}}=\chi\int _{V}\ket{e} \bra{g} \otimes \hat{a}(\vec{r})d^{3}\vec{r}+\text{h.c.}$$^coffee
 - Citations !
 They work with an external .bib file that has to be named "bibliography.bib".
 You can cite any paper present in this file by preceding the reference key with an "@".
 Just like this : @Einstein.
 - Additionnal information in a YAML header, which allows you to precise things like title, author(s), date, additionnal LaTeX packages... and more maybe in the future